dhawal4tech/Care24/README.md

 Care24 is released under the MIT License.
 See LICENSE for more information.

 ## Credits
-This project was built by Dhawal Patel.
+This project was built by Dhawal Panchal.